Are you thinking about installing a home burglar alarm system but want to know what options you have and how much alarms typically cost?

 - Alarm as above but with monitoring by a security company or an app so you and designated persons get messages when the alarm goes off.

-- Additional options include smoke alarm detectors connected to the system and camera footage stored on the cloud away from the home.
+- Additional options include smoke alarm detectors connected to the system and camera footage stored on the online cloud away from the home.

-As with any product, the cheapest is rarely the best option and known issues with low budget alarms include poor-quality sensors that either fail to go off when they should or go off when you don’t want them to, usually when pets move around the home.
+As with any product, the cheapest product is rarely the best option and known issues with low budget alarms include poor-quality sensors that either fail to go off when they should or go off when you don’t want them to, usually when pets move around the home.